bugzilla/bugzilla/README.rst

 Otherwise, you should have a working BMO developer machine!

-To test it, you'll want to add an entry to /etc/hosts for bmo-web.vm pointing to 192.168.3.43.
+To test it, you'll want to add an entry to /etc/hosts for bmo.test pointing to 192.168.3.43.

 Then you must start the development webserver with ``vagrant ssh web -c 'start_morbo'``.

-After that, you should be able to visit http://bmo-web.vm/ from your browser.
+After that, you should be able to visit http://bmo.test/ from your browser.
-You can login as vagrant@bmo-web.vm with the password "vagrant01!" (without quotes).
+You can login as vagrant@bmo.test with the password "vagrant01!" (without quotes).

 The development server (morbo) can also serve the site via HTTPS.

 Run `vagrant ssh web`, that should put you in the `/vagrant` directory.
-While there run `openssl req -newkey rsa:2048 -sha256 -nodes -keyout bmo-web.vm-key.pem -x509 -days 365 -out bmo-web.vm.pem`.
+While there run `openssl req -newkey rsa:2048 -sha256 -nodes -keyout bmo.test-key.pem -x509 -days 365 -out bmo.test.pem`.
-Restart morbo and you should now be able to visit https://bmo-web.vm.
+Restart morbo and you should now be able to visit https://bmo.test.

 Vagrant and Windows Hyper-Vagrant
 ---------------------------------